-Macquarie Grammar School Student Representative Council enhances social and development personal of students and complements the curriculum by enriching the core learning experiences for students.
-It provides students with the opportunity to develop leadership skills in a supportive environment and to address the interests and concerns of their peers.
-They act as the students' voice by raising issues and informing students of any important information which affects the student body.
-They also consider students' interests in planning for school activities and fundraising events.
-The SRC is made up of volunteers from Years 7 to 12 and all students are encouraged to become members.
+Macquarie Grammar School Student Representative Council enhances social and personal development of students and complements the curriculum by enriching the core learning experiences for students.
+It provides students with the opportunity to develop skills in leadership, project management, teamwork and budgeting in a supportive environment and to address the interests and concerns of their peers.